28. North of Little Sioux, Iowa

 A Froth of Feathers

 oday, slicing cleanly between Iowa (left of river) and Nebraska (right), the Missouri River is kept tidily groomed for river commerce.
-But when the expedition passed this way in the summer of 1804—and again in September 1806—the river was broad and brawny.
-Not long after getting under way on the morning of August 8, according to Sergeant Ordway, they "passd a part of the River Choked up with logs & Snags.
+But when the expedition passed this way late in the summer of 1804—and again during the first week in September 1806—the river was broad and brawny.
+Not long after getting under way on the morning of August 8, 1804, according to Sergeant Ordway, they "passd a part of the River Choked up with logs & Snags.
 So that we found it difficult to pass through with Safety."
 Sometimes it held driftwood, sawyers and snags big enough to damage hulls, and sometimes it formed sandbars that defied forward progress and put boats and boatmen at the current's mercy.

 Soon after passing the mouth of the Sioux River they began to notice "a great number of feathers floating down the river."

 |those feathers had a very extraordinary appearance as they appeared in such quantities as to cover pretty generally sixty or seventy yards of the breadth of the river. for three miles after I saw those feathers continuing to run in that manner, we did not percieve from when they came, at length we were surprised by the appearance of a flock of Pillican at rest on a large sand bar attatched to a small Island the number of which would be if estimated appear almost in credible; they appeared to cover several acres of ground, and were no doubt engaged in procuring their ordinary food; which is fish . . . the Pellican rested again on a sand bar above the Island which we called after them from the number we saw on it.|

 As he approached within about 300 yards of the throng, they took flight with one prolonged splash.
 Firing his rifle "at random among the flock," he brought one down.1 Even though it was a familiar species, Lewis proceeded to write a detailed description of it.